dikortis/LetsTalkETC/Episodes/Episode_9.md

-say that you that you then build classes using the abstract framework classes as base classes to create your creature blockchain okay at the time but I'm talking about when I first came across that it was it was score X 1 point you know who scored very early version of
+say that you that you then build classes using the abstract framework classes as base classes to create your creature blockchain at the time but I'm talking about when I first came across that it was it was score X 1 point you know who scored very early version of